di-br/CalMAdju/doc/How_to_estimate_the_sharpness_of_the_testshots.md

   ```
   Here, `reduced_img` is a selected smaller region including parts of the target.
 Also, all images are processed in greyscale.
 The first line computes the average grey value, the second line estimates the variance of the pixels, the last line normalises to a score value.

+  A test whether or how this works can be found within the [metric_tests](https://github.com/di-br/CalMAdju/blob/master/doc/metric_tests/Variance/Variance.md)

 * 'Gradient method'

   Computing gradients in x- and y-direction